Lawrence L. Durgin

 Lawrence Lazelle Durgin (September 28, 1918 – August 11, 1981) was a Congregational minister and social activist.
 He was dedicated to racial equality, and was known for his work on "urban and social issues" in New York City.

 Early life and education

 He was born in Newark, New Jersey to Russell Luther Durgin and Delphine Lazelle.
-He was raised in Japan, where his father was secretary of the Y.M.C.A. in Tokyo.
+He was raised in Japan until age 6, as his father was secretary of the Y.M.C.A. in Tokyo.
 He graduated from Dartmouth College in 1940, where he was president of the Dartmouth Christian Union, and from Oberlin School of Theology in 1944.
+He also studied at Union Theological Seminary.
 He received an honorary Doctorate of Divinity from Brown University in 1957 and another from Oberlin College.